00-00-00-11/translator/README.md

-# translator
+# About
-Discord bot that can translate channel messages to a specific language
+Translator is a bot that translates messages that are not from the main language of the channel configured to the main language.